-We have a small group of people who do gather occasionally for Anglican worship.
-We have a “high” theology of worship and the Church with a missionary practicality.
+We have a small group of people who gather on Sunday evening for Anglican worship.
+We also have Morning Prayer 3 days a week, evening prayer twice a week, a weekly school chapel service, and a weekly healing service.
+Our mission has a “high” theology of worship and the Church with a missionary practicality.

 Currently there are no ACNA churches in the Rio Grande Valley.
 There is a small ACNA community about 2 hours away and then the next closest would be in San Antonio (nearly four hours away).
-Probably starting in Harlingen, TX (our base), we would like to plant ACNA churches along the border who grow out of a culture of service and outreach work with the vulnerable.
+We would like to plant other ACNA churches along the border who grow out of our culture of service and outreach work with the vulnerable.